replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## useHelmInstall

-Identifies whether this Helm chart will use the Replicated Helm installation (false) or native Helm installation (true).
+Identifies whether this Helm chart will use the Replicated Helm installation (`false`) or native Helm installation (`true`).
-Default is false.
+Default is `false`.
+It is recommended that you set this to `true`, because native Helm is preferred and Replicated Helm will be removed at some point.
-Native Helm installations are only available for Helm v3 charts.
+Native Helm installations always deploy using Helm v3.

 ## weight